Click here to go back to the Concerned Methodists homepage

 I got into trouble as boys sometimes will.
 Fighting was a real problem in my

 life.
 The last one was when I was nineteen.
-“Hubert” (not his real name) got to
+“Big Mike” got to

 picking on me one day at college.
 That evening after classes, he came by.
 When I